-Part 1 (of two) of a Data Interview with Dr David Ellis (@).
+This is part one (of two) of a Data Interview with Dr David Ellis (@davidaellis).
 David is a Lecturer in Computational Social Science and holds a 50th Anniversary Lectureship in Psychology at Lancaster University.
 David presented at the first Data Conversations on Data Visualization.

 This is the first interview of hopefully a series to come about the impact of Open Data on research.
 The interview was conducted by Hardy Schwamm.